pmandreoli/Documentation/source/CMDB_IN_CONF.rst

-4. run the cmdb-add-data.sh in order to add image, provider, service, to CMDB.
+4. Run the cmdb-add-data.sh in order to add image, provider, service, to CMDB.

 *cmdb-add-data.sh*